nvlgzr/notion2svelte/DonenessTracker.md

 - Magic is now…not.
 The current "Fix" to the `<script>` issue isn't really a fix.
 - Bulleted lists do not reflect multiple depth levels
 - "Write-your-own components" should not be indented in Introduction
+- Routes that introduce new "folders" fail because _notion2svelte_ doesn't create the folders before trying to save the files.
+Need a "Save and create" function.
+Hopefully Node already has?

 # 🐝 Tasks/Ideas